Skills for Life

 Making a positive change

 We define Skills for Life as being the six steps to success.
-We measure students’ perception of their communication, decision making, team work, self-belief, determination and resilience at the end of their residential visit at UKSA.
+We measure students’ perception of their communication, decision making, participation, self-belief, determination and resilience at the end of their residential visit at UKSA.

 Skills for life